jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 When I worked at Snapchat, I could tell when holidays were happening without ever doing something as prosaic as checking a calendar.
 I’d just look at time-series charts of user engagement, split by region.
 If people started taking pictures at six or seven in the morning, it was a work or school day.
 If usage didn’t spike until around 10 in the morning, it was a weekend or holiday.

 Anyone who has looked at these time-series is familiar with the rhythms of real-data.
-Below is [hourly demand for electricity](https://www.eia.gov/electricity/gridmonitor/) in California in October 2023.
+For example, below is [daily demand for electricity](https://www.eia.gov/electricity/gridmonitor/) in California for the past three years.
+You can see the weekly rythms plus the greater demand for electricity in summer.
+Summer strikes again with its many correlations.

 {{< electricity-demand id="elec" >}}

 Real data shows this rhythm and seasonality for several reasons:

 * You see it across a day because we sleep, work, and live as the earth spins and brings day and night.
-* You see it across a week, however your culture defines weekends and weekdays; Friday nights out, Sunday nights in.
+* You see it across a week based on however your culture defines weekends and weekdays; Friday nights out, Sunday nights in.
 * And you see it across a year, driven by that same sun: the seasons, and the layers we’ve added on top—holidays, festivals, school breaks, and all the rituals that divide our time into meaning.

 In the visualization below, I multiply these temporal components—daily, weekly, and yearly—to approximate the kinds of cycles that appear in real time series.
 Conceptually, it’s similar to seasonal–trend decomposition (like STL), where a signal is separated into trend and seasonal components for analysis or forecasting.
 The difference is that here I’m composing those cycles from the ground up rather than decomposing observed data.